-The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and Other factors as appropriate.
+- The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and

-other factors as appropriate.
+- Other factors as appropriate.

 The board failed to act on takeover offers where the majority of shares are tendered;

 At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the issue(s) that caused the high withhold/against vote.